Derriford health workers fight 'pay change'

 - From the section Devon

 Workers at Derriford Hospital in Plymouth have been demonstrating over what they believe could be changes to pay, holiday and sickness benefits.

 The protest is a response to Plymouth Hospitals NHS Trust's decision to take part in the South West Pay Consortium.

 Unions say they believe staff are set to lose out and they will fight to protect their members.

 The hospital trust said that at no stage had it discussed a cut in rates of pay.

-The introduction of regional pay for NHS staff in South West England was suggested in a leaked document in June.'Vital role'
+The introduction of regional pay for NHS staff in South West England was suggested in a leaked document in June.

 The proposed changes were put together by local health trusts called the South West Pay Consortium.

 If regional pay was introduced it would replace the current NHS national pay bargaining model.